jtaylor22/Checkout-Tech-Project/README.md

 ## Monitoring & Alerting
 Cloudfront provides its own metrics by default and works seamlessly with CloudWatch for Alerting.
 For this project, a user-requests-alarm is created as a demonstration.

+## Access Website
+Once the infrastructure is in place and the website content is uploaded, the website can be accessed via the Cloudfront Distribution Domain.
+This can be found in the Cloudfront service in AWS i.e https://<domain>.cloudfront.net/index.html